SL8Entropy/the-constant/README.md

 - PauseResume.cs - Implements pause and resume functionality.
 - cameraFollow.cs - Ensures the camera follows the player smoothly.
 - ResetButton.cs - Handles resetting the game by reloading the current scene.
+- timerScript.cs - Tracks and displays the elapsed time using TextMeshPro.
+- WInningFlag.cs - Stops the timer and displays the win screen when the player reaches the finish line.

 ## Installation & Setup
 1. Open Unity and load the project.
 2. Attach the scripts to the respective GameObjects in the scene.
-3. Assign prefabs and dependencies as needed (e.g., player, enemies, projectiles).
+3. Assign prefabs and dependencies as needed (e.g., player, enemies, projectiles, UI elements).
 4. Play the game in Unity Editor.

 ## Controls